Augustynolophus: Paleoecology

 Very is little is known about the fauna found in the coastal states of Laramida, which is a stark similarity to the neighboring island continent of Appalachia which was on the opposite side of the Western Interior Seaway.
 The western United States has a rich history of rich fossil finds, most notable examples include the Hell Creek Formation and the Two Medicine Formation.
 However, like with Appalachia, the land fauna of western Laramidia, most notably the dinosaurs, is not well studied and are not well known.

 However, despite the fact that dinosaur fossils are rare in California, the Moreno Formation is one of the more well studied Mesozoic geological formations in California and like Appalachia, it is more well known for the large amount of marine fossils.
 Augustynolophus shared its environment with a wide variety of marine creatures which consisted of non-marine turtles, mosasaurs, plesiosaurs and ray-finned fish.
 The turtles that lived in this region included Basilemys and Osteopygis.
 Mosasaurs were very common in this region and 4 species have been unearthed from this fossil formation.
 They include Prognathodon, Halisaurus, Plesiotylosaurus, and Plotosaurus.
-Plesiosaurs that inhabited the Moreno Formation consisted of 4 genera: Frensosaurus, Morenosaurus, Aphrosaurus, and Hydrotherosaurus.
+Plesiosaurs that inhabited the Moreno Formation consisted of 4 genera: Fresnosaurus, Morenosaurus, Aphrosaurus, and Hydrotherosaurus.
 Bonnerichthys and Saurodon were the only ray-finned fish found here.
 Indeterminate hadrosaur fossils are common in California too.